Rafess/Rafess/README.md

 # 👋 Hi, I’m Rafess
-## :computer: I'm a Full-Stack Web Developer, specializing in front-end development.
+## :computer: I'm a Full-Stack Web Developer.
 ### I'm currently working as a Full-Stack developer at WeDrop, a Brazilian Dropshiping company.
 Right now, I'm the primary developer on the WMS team.
 #### Working on the Dropshipping and WMS projects at WeDrop.